gshipley/summitlab14/Chapters/22-creating-quickstart.md

 At the time of this writing, you can obtain the code directly from the Piwik website at: http://piwik.org/latest.zip.
 Once downloaded, save the file to *~/code/piwikstage*.

-After you have downloaded the source code, extract the contents of the zip archive with the following command:
+After you have downloaded the source code, extract the contents of the zip archive with the following commands:

 	$ cd ~
 	$ mkdir code
+	$ cd code
 	$ mkdir piwikstage
+	$ cd piwikstage
 	$ unzip latest.zip

 This will create a piwik directory under the ~/code/piwikstage directory.